Al Forman: Notable games

-Forman was the second base umpire for the Los Angeles-San Francisco game on August 22, 1965, when Juan Marichal struck Johnny Roseboro with a baseball bat.
+Forman was the second base umpire for the Dodgers-Giants game on August 22, 1965, when Juan Marichal struck John Roseboro with a baseball bat.
 Forman had been behind the plate two days prior, when Marichal said that he was threatened by Roseboro.
 Marichal claimed that Forman had overheard the threatening statements.

 Later life

 As of 2010, Forman was still involved with baseball, evaluating umpires in the Coastal Plain League.
 He died in 2013.